 One part of The Blob that is interesting to note today, decades after its release, is how it elevates its young cast as the protagonists.
 The film’s adults are either characterized as authoritarian, skeptical, or clueless.
 Straight-laced teen Steve has to rely on his ‘buddies’ to warn the townsfolk.
 Generally, The Blob lacks any real social commentary; its centering of teen characters is more a reflection of marketing concerns.
 Nonetheless, The Blob is a call-back to fun era of Hollywood monster-making.

 Now this is how you remake a horror classic.
-The Blob remake, released 30 years after the original teen drive-in staple, honours the B-film spirit of its predecessor while injecting enough contemporary commentary to allow it to stand on its own.
+Thirty years later, TriStar Pictures released The Blob remake.
+It’s a re-imagining of the original teen drive-in staple.
+But the remake honours the original’s B-film spirit while injecting enough contemporary commentary to stand on its own.
 There’s no Steve McQueen star power here.
 Instead, we get Kevin Dillon and Shawnee Smith along with a cast of familiar character actors.
-Like the original film, the acting isn’t particularly noteworthy but no one is watching film about a man-eating ‘blob’ for Oscar-worthy performances.
+Like the original movie, the acting isn’t particularly noteworthy.
+Does it matter?
+No one is watching film about a man-eating ‘blob’ for Oscar-worthy performances.

 For the most part, The Blob remake follows the same plot as the original.
 One of the most noticeable changes is the use of more graphic special effects.
-Director Chuck Russell’s remake takes advantage of F/X advancements and has fun with the film’s concept.
+Director Chuck Russell’s remake takes advantage of F/X advancements and has fun with the concept.
 In its smaller-scale scenes, the blob effects hold up quite well with a few grisly moments of bodily destruction caught on screen.
-When the film moves to larger-scale moments the special effects are obviously strained and will feel dated by today’s standards.
+When the movie moves to bigger moments the special effects will inevitably feel dated.
 Fortunately, the cheaper aesthetics of some of these effects still fit with The Blob’s B-film roots.

-Yet the most significant departure here is its subversive interpretation of the original film.
-While the Steve McQueen ‘creature feature’ makes heroes out of its teens and pokes fun at the adults, it still largely shows an affection for ‘small-town Americana’ and the prevailing social order.
+Yet the most significant departure here is the remake’s subversive interpretation of the original.
+On the one hand, the Steve McQueen ‘creature feature’ makes heroes out of its teens and pokes fun at the adults.
+Still the 1958 original shows an affection for ‘small-town Americana’ and the prevailing social order.
 In contrast, the 1988 version of The Blob flips the source of the man-eating blob.
 It’s no longer an alien lifeform from a meteor; it’s a military bio-weapons experiment.
 This origin change makes authority generally and, more specifically, the American military a secondary villain in the film.
 As such, The Blob remake offers some biting criticism of the American industrial-military complex.

 Come on Meg, we don’t even know who they are.
 NASA, CIA, Royal Canadian Mounties, all I know is I saw a bunch of unmarked trucks back there.
 I think the whole thing stinks.